 - Real Estate Syndication: Structures may shift toward income-focused returns rather than capital appreciation.

-Example: Between 2018 and 2019, several urban markets like Seattle and Dallas entered Hyper Supply in the multi-family sector, with vacancy rates rising from 5% to 8% within 12 months.
-Despite this, rent growth fell to below 2%, compressing yields and signaling approaching saturation.
+Between 2018 and 2019, cities like Seattle and Dallas saw vacancy rates in the multi-family sector climb from 5% to 8% within 12 months.
+Rent growth dropped below 2%, yields compressed, and the warning signs of saturation were clear to anyone watching the data closely.

 Critical Metrics to Watch